Interface Definitions - C++

 /**

-* TsFileTableWriter is used to write table data into a target file with the given schema,
+* TsFileTableWriter is used to write table data to the target file according to the specified table schema,

 *

-* @param table_schema Used to construct table structures.
-Defines the schema of the table
+* @param table_schema Used to construct the table structure and define the schema of the table to be written

 */